dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 The base classes <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbCommandInterceptor>, <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbConnectionInterceptor>, and <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbTransactionInterceptor> contain no-op implementations for each method in the corresponding interface.
 Use the base classes to avoid the need to implement unused interception methods.

 The methods on each interceptor type come in pairs, with the first being called before the database operation is started, and the second after the operation has completed.
-For example.
 For example, <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbCommandInterceptor.ReaderExecuting%2A?displayProperty=nameWithType> is called before a query is executed, and <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbCommandInterceptor.ReaderExecuted%2A?displayProperty=nameWithType> is called after query has been sent to the database.

 Each pair of methods have both sync and async variations.
 This allows for asynchronous I/O, such as requesting an access token, to happen as part of intercepting an async database operation.